 D) Therapy courses

-If you or your doctor feel you would benefit from undertaking a dedicated therapy course, you might be able to find an organization offering a mindfulness therapy program.
+If you or your doctor feel you would benefit from undertaking a dedicated therapy course, you might be able to find an organisation offering a mindfulness therapy program.
+It may be quite expensive, so you need to be sure that it’s right for you.

 If you have serious and ongoing sleep problems, ask your doctor if you can get help through your health insurance or national health service, depending on your country.

-And in May 2016, the American College of Physicians issued guidance about the use of cognitive behavioral therapy for the treatment of insomnia.
+The therapy approach to sleep problems, rather than sleeping pills, is gaining increasing credibility with medical professionals.
+In May 2016, the American College of Physicians issued guidance about the use of cognitive behavioural therapy for the treatment of insomnia.

 Based on reviewing relevant reports and research from the last 11 years, they recommended that: